t3moses/Crews/README.txt

 Mandatory rules are executed procedurally and they are fully enforced.

 Discretionary rules calculate a loss, which can be used to select a satisfactory assignment.
 So, they are applied with best effort.
-The gradient-descent algorithm finds a local minimum for loss.
+The gradient-descent algorithm finds a local loss minimum.
 A solution with lower loss may exist globally.

 Mandatory requirements: